 - Original claim was Signal Mound Stock Farm, which today serves as Edmond’s Kickingbird Golf Course

 Pioneer Issac Wesley Rodkey was born in Maryland, the son of a farmer, in 1864.
-With partner George Farrar, purchased the Gallihue-Martin Mill, renaming it “Eagle Flouring Mill” in 1897.
-The company, renamed “Rodkey’s Best Flour” in 1911 and eventually served the entire southwest United States.
+With partner his George Farrar, Rodkey purchased the Gallihue-Martin Mill, renaming it “Eagle Flouring Mill” in 1897.
+The company, renamed “Rodkey’s Best Flour” in 1911, would eventually grow large enough to serve the entire southwest United States.
 The Rodkey Mill was owned and operated by members of Rodkey Family until 1972.
 Issac Rodkey married Alice Kate (Catherine) Rank in 1888.

-A community leader in religious and educational circles, was hired as the Separate School teacher in 1895 as a salary of $50 per month.
-William was the second principal and teacher of the early Edmond Separate School that he nicknamed “Tuftime.”
-As a true Oklahoma pioneer, educator, and religious leader, Sulcer participated in the shaping of conditions for the establishment of the influential Oklahoma County Ida B. Wells Teach Association and the State Oklahoma Association of Negro Teachers.
+A community leader in religious and educational circles, William Sulcer was hired as the Edmond Separate School teacher in 1895 at a salary of $50 per month.
+Sulcer was the second principal and teacher of the Separate School that he nicknamed “Tuftime.”
+As a true Oklahoma pioneer, educator, and religious leader, Sulcer participated in the shaping of conditions for the establishment of the influential Oklahoma County Ida B. Wells Teaching Association and the State Oklahoma Association of Negro Teachers.

 - Civil War Veteran, enlisted at age 15

 - Escaped Andersonville Prison in the Civil War